Indoor Air: The Good and the Bad

 There is good news and bad news about indoor air.
-The bad news is that indoor air often contains higher concentrations of hazardous pollutants than outdoor air.
+The bad news is that indoor air often contains higher concentrations of hazardous gases and particles than outdoor air.
 The good news is that everyone can reduce indoor air pollution.

-Children may be more susceptible to environmental exposures than adults, and because of their developing systems, particularly vulnerable to their effects.
+Children may be more susceptible to environmental exposures than adults, and because of their developing systems, particularly vulnerable to the effects of indoor pollutants.

-24 million people in the United States – 7.4% of adults and 8.6% of children – are affected by asthma.
+About 26 million people – 8.3% of Americans – have asthma.
 A study published in the American Journal of Respiratory and Critical Care Medicine concluded that many of the asthma cases among elementary school-age children could be prevented by controlling exposure to indoor allergens and tobacco smoke.
-By controlling biological contaminants, like dust mites and cat allergens, asthma cases could be reduced even further.
+By controlling biological contaminants such as dust mites, cockroaches, mice, mold and pet allergens, asthma cases could be reduced even further.

 Many indoor air pollutants cannot be detected by our senses, and the symptoms they produce can be vague.
 Often, it is difficult to determine which pollutant or pollutants are the sources of a person's ill health, with some symptoms not showing up until years later.

 Common symptoms of exposure to indoor air pollutants include:

 More serious effects are breathing disorders, heart disease and cancer.

 Everyone can take steps to reduce the potential for indoor air pollution and improve the quality of the air you breathe: